nik72619c/eshopp/README.md

 # eshopp
-e-commerce shopping app using angular
+e-commerce shopping app using Angular and Nodejs